Tener/haskore-guide/doc/wow_1.markdown

 	render_to' f = Render.fileFromGeneralMIDIMusic f
 	export_to' f v = render_to' $ concat ["midi/", f, "/", f, "_", show v, ".midi"]

-We want to be able to playback in a higher octave, so
+We want to be able to playback in a higher octave.

 in Music